ebuyukkonuklu/cs-411-mock-login/README.md

-# Flask Emergency Registration App
+# Flask Open Hospital Mock Login Page

 This is a mock Flask application designed for demonstration purposes.
 It includes a login page and an emergency registration page.
 Users can enter their credentials or emergency information, and upon successful submission, they will be redirected to a home page.